-Julie Rrap’s work is held in every major public collection as well as many corporate and private collections.
-Julie Rrap was selected for the prestigious Clemenger Contemporary Art Award at the National Gallery of Victoria in September 2009.
+Julie Rrap’s work is held in every major public collection in Australia as well as many corporate and private collections in Australia, New Zealand, Belgium, Netherlands, Switzerland, Italy, France, and the U.S.A.

 For more information, visit the artist's website.